 For a summary of published findings please click here.

 Due to the great success of Army STARRS, the Center for the Study of Traumatic Stress received funding from the Department of Defense to continue and further develop the STARRS research.
-Under STARRS-LS, the research team will continue using the data systems and research platforms developed during the initial project period to provide further analyses and follow-up studies of the Soldiers who participated in Army STARRS.
+Under STARRS-LS, the research team is continuing to use the data systems and research platforms developed during the initial project period to provide further analyses and follow-up studies of the Soldiers who participated in Army STARRS.
 This work aims to produce additional benefits to the well-being of Service members.

-This five-year (2015-2019), $30 million award is to continue analyses of Army STARRS data and expand the research by extending the historical data through 2015 and by conducting a longitudinal follow-up study of more than 50,000 Service members who participated in Army STARRS.
-STARRS-LS is being designed and conducted by a team of researchers from USU, the University of California, San Diego (UCSD), Harvard and University of Michigan under the leadership of the two co-principal investigators, Dr. Robert J. Ursano of USU and Dr. Murray B. Stein of UCSD.
+This five-year (2015-2020), $30 million award is to continue analyses of Army STARRS data and expand the research by extending the historical data through 2016 and by conducting a longitudinal follow-up study of more than 50,000 Service members who participated in Army STARRS.
+STARRS-LS is being designed and conducted by a team of researchers from USU, the University of California, San Diego (UCSD), Harvard and University of Michigan under the leadership of the two co-principal investigators, Dr. Robert J. Ursano of USU (Director of CSTS) and Dr. Murray B. Stein of UCSD.

 This study, funded by Sesame Workshop, was the Center for the Study of Traumatic Stress Child and Family Program’s preliminary research initiative into the area of family bereavement.
 It studied the impact of a multimedia program produced by Sesame Workshop in families with young children affected by family member death.
 The study also addressed the impact of parental death on children and their caretakers in both military and civilian populations by evaluating the helpfulness of a Sesame Workshop DVD and supplemental materials designed for grieving families.
 The study collected data on the health and well-being of surviving children (ages 2–18.
 These children lost a parent after September 11, 2001 and the data were observations from their current caretaker.